Rakeshkm04/Todo_list/README.md

 project and i know in this project not lot's of the styling but i learn the logic section like add new task delete the tasks and edit the new tasks etc. and in design section learn the html and css section to learn and update the toda list and add function in the javascript file and so in future i design and this file is deleted.

+This is the web development course and this is also my olf todo project so in this project i learn lot's of things like html, css and javascript and the logic in this project and i know in this project not lot's of the styling and the logic section like add new task, delete the task and edit the new tasks etc and in the designig section learn the html and css section to learn and how update the todo list and add function in the javascript file and so in future i design and this file is deleted and not be create.